The term “Breedon Consulting” or “us” or “we” refers to the owner of this website. The term “you” refers to the user or viewer of our website.

 As a data subject, you have a number of rights.
 You can:

-- Require us to delete or remove your data where there is no good reason for us to continue processing it.
-You also have the right to ask us to delete or remove your personal information where you have exercised your right to object (see below);
+- Require Breedon Consulting Ltd to erase your data where there is no good reason for us to continue processing it.
+You also have the right to ask us to delete your personal information where you have exercised your right to object (see below)

 You also have the right to be informed about how your data will be collected, processed and stored.
 We are meeting this obligation by publishing this privacy notice but, if you do not feel that the notice is clear or comprehensive enough you are welcome to contact us and we will do our best to explain how your data is handled by us.

-If you would like to exercise any of these rights or if you have any questions about how your data is handled, please contact Vicky Jenkinson, the Recruitment Specialist at email@example.com
+If you would like to exercise any of these rights, please contact Nicki Robson at Nicki.email@example.com

-If you believe that we have not complied with your data protection rights, you can discuss this with the company’s Data Protections Contact (see contact details above) or complain to the Information Commissioners Office which enforces data protection laws: https://www.ico.org.uk
+If you believe that we have not complied with your data protection rights, you can discuss this with the Breedon Consulting Ltd Data Protections Contact (see contact details above) or complain to the Information Commissioners Office which enforces data protection laws: https://ico.org.uk/

 What if you do not provide personal data?